RakhithJK/libretro-Lakka-LibreELEC-wiki/Playlists.md

     ls /usr/share/retroarch-assets/xmb/monochrome/png/

-Adding your own icons will be eased by an asset overriding system in the future versions of Lakka.
-In the meanwhile, you will have to rely on dirty solutions like changing the asset directory in RetroArch settings, and copying your assets to the storage partition.
+Adding your own icons is also possible, there is an overlay system in Lakka that allows you to override the content of `/usr/share/retroarch-assets` by placing files in `/storage/assets `.
+You have to replicate the same folder hierarchy.